Should I Use My Deposit Pot to Buy One or Two Properties?

-Focus on your own goals.
+Focus on your goals.
 Focus on your tenant profile, as we've mentioned.
-Based around that, the answer is probably going to come a little bit more naturally and it's your strategy that might point you in the direction that you're looking to go.
+Based on that, the answer is probably going to come a little bit more naturally and it's your strategy that might point you in the direction that you're looking to go.

 If you're the type of person that wants to spread the risk over areas, so two properties, different locations, a potential benefit from capital growth by being not just focused on the one location (there are different risk elements to consider, you see?), then maybe two properties might be a better choice... again, as long as that fits your aims and tenant profiles.

 Hopefully, this helps explain a little bit why it's not just a straightforward answer.
 Personally, what we tend to do is focus on the rental income.
-We make sure that all the properties we look at are cash flow.
-That's whether it's a hundred thousand pound house or a fifty thousand pound house, or a million pound house.
+We make sure that all the properties we look at are cash-flowing.
+That's whether it's a hundred thousand pound house or a fifty thousand pound house, or a million-pound house.
 We want to be sure that there's a cash flow element to that property deal.
-Sometimes this is the consideration that creates, gives us, the answer that we're looking for in property.
+Sometimes this is the consideration that creates, gives us, the answer that we're looking for in a property.
 It's not perfect; it's not a case of saying, "You should choose one property," or, "You should choose two properties," but it's cash-flow that should be shaping your ideas.

-6. Join our FREE Property Investment Training Course.
+Join Our FREE Property Investment Training Programme Today